Dahlia Malkhi, Ph.D.

 Principal researcher and founding member of

 I am an applied and foundational researcher, since the early nineties, in broad aspects of reliability and security in distributed systems.

 In 2014, after the closing of the Microsoft Research Silicon Valley lab, I co-founded VMware Research and became a Principal Researcher at VMware.
 From 2004-2014, I was a principal researcher at Microsoft Research, Silicon Valley.
 From 1999-2007, I was a tenured associate professor at the Hebrew University of Jerusalem.
 In 2004 I actually left for a brief sabbatical at Microsoft Research, but was bitten by the Silicon Valley bug and stayed there.
 I hold a PhD, an M.Sc. and a B.Sc. in computer science from the Hebrew University of Jerusalem.

-- Presently, I am passionate about the Corfu project I co-founded, a cloud scale consistency platform.
+- Presently, I am passionate about the Corfu project I co-founded, a database-less database.
 [Corfu github repo]

 - Introducing VMware Research (VRG)! [blogpost]